nus-cs2103-AY2021S2/tp/docs/team/eriksen2411.md

   * User Guide:
     * Added documentation for the features `updateP`, `updateD`, `updateE`, `updateT`: [\#242](https://github.com/AY2021S2-CS2103T-T11-2/tp/pull/242)
     * Updated the format of some parts of the documentation.
-    * Discussed and proposed ideas for various parts of the User Guide
+    * Discussed and proposed ideas for various parts of the User Guide.
     * Checked the User Guide several time to spot errors, did some of those chages (others done by teammate).
   * Developer Guide:
-    * Added implementation details of the `addE` feature. [\#158](https://github.com/AY2021S2-CS2103T-T11-2/tp/pull/158)
+    * Added implementation details of the `addE` feature: [\#158](https://github.com/AY2021S2-CS2103T-T11-2/tp/pull/158)
-    * Added UML sequence diagram for `addE` feature [\#364](https://github.com/AY2021S2-CS2103T-T11-2/tp/pull/364)
+    * Added UML sequence diagram for `addE` feature: [\#364](https://github.com/AY2021S2-CS2103T-T11-2/tp/pull/364)
-    * Discussed and proposed ideas for various parts of the Developer Guide
+    * Discussed and proposed ideas for various parts of the Developer Guide.
     * Checked the Developer Guide several time to spot errors, did some of those chages (others done by teammate).

 * **Community**: